-Harassment is "intentional written, verbal, or physical acts" exhibited by one individual toward another, more than one time if it both causes mental or physical harm and is "sufficiently severe, persistent, or pervasive that it creates an intimidating, threatening or abusive educational environment."
+Harassment means repeated actions - written, spoken, or physical - that hurt someone mentally or physically.
+It is serious enough to make the school feel unsafe or threatened.
+Directed at an individual, occurring more than once, that causes mental or physical harm and is sufficiently severe, persistent, or pervasive enough to create an intimidating, threatening, or abusive educational environment.

-Conduct constituting harassment may take different forms, including, but not limited to the following.
+Forms of Harassment Harassment can take various forms, including but not limited to the following: